 AAUW Funds

 AAUW Funds, the heart of AAUW, are the largest source in the world of post-graduate grants and fellowships for women.
-Some of the most commonly designated funds are:
+The grants and fellowships are awarded in American Fellowships, Career Development, Community Action, Internal Fellowships, International Projects, and Selected Professions.

-Educational Opportunities Fund Supports education and lifelong learning opportunities for women through graduate fellowships and grants and undergraduate scholarships.
-Every year a few women working on masters, doctoral or other post-graduate projects at Oregon universities are among the grant recipients.
+Every year women working on masters, doctoral or other post-graduate projects at Oregon universities are among the grant recipients.

 Local Endowments and Memorial Funds